How to Optimize Customer Service Costs with Visual Assistance

-The discussion around how to reduce customer service costs is not a new one.
-For decades, service organizations have been proposing innovative ways to cut operational costs in customer service:
+The discussion around how to optimize customer service costs is not a new one.
+For decades, service organizations have been proposing innovative ways to cut operational costs in customer service, such as letting employees bring their own coffee 😊, eliminating evening and weekend hours, limiting call times to 3 minutes each, slashing the number of technicians per shift, and even shutting down live assistance channels.

 Alas, none of these initiatives have worked, at least in the long-term.
 Either they did not move the needle enough (how much coffee does the staff drink?) or customer satisfaction was negatively impacted (less hours + limited staff = unhappy customers).